Walter Harrison (politician): Role in 1979 vote of no confidence

 On 28 March 1979, Harrison played a critical role in the defeat of the Labour government in the vote of confidence.
 As the vote loomed, Harrison approached Conservative MP Bernard Weatherill to enforce the convention and "gentlemen's agreement" that if a sick MP from the Government could not vote, an MP from the Opposition would abstain to compensate.
 The Labour MP Sir Alfred Broughton was on his deathbed and could not vote, meaning the Government would probably lose by one vote.

 Weatherill said that the convention had never been intended for Matter of Confidence and it would be impossible to find a Conservative MP who would agree to abstain.
 However, after a moment's reflection, he offered that he himself would abstain, because he felt it would be dishonourable to break his word with Harrison.
 Harrison was so impressed by Weatherill's offer – which would have effectively ended his political career – that he released Weatherill from his obligation and so the Government fell by one vote on the agreement of gentlemen.

 This episode was dramatised in James Graham's 2012 play This House (which opened one month before Harrison's death).
 When the play was first performed at the National Theatre, the part of Harrison was played by Philip Glenister.

+Personal life and death

+In 1948, Harrison married Enid Coleman; they had two children and were married until her death in 1990.
+He was then married to Jane Richards, his former secretary, from 1991 until her death in 2000.

+Harrison lived at Sandal Magna, near Wakefield, and died from heart failure at Pinderfields Hospital on 19 October 2012, aged 91.